elastic/kibana/src/plugins/expressions/public/public.api.md

 // Warning: (ae-forgotten-export) The symbol "Adapters" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "ExpressionExecutionParams" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "DefaultInspectorAdapters" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "Execution" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)